Hashim Thaçi: Organized crime allegations

-Kosovo Specialist Chambers and Specialist Prosecutor's Office

-On 24 April 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office located in The Hague filed a ten-count Indictment for the Court’s consideration, charging Hashim Thaçi, Kadri Veseli and others for crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture.
-The indictment charges the suspects with approximately 100 murders of Kosovo Albanians, Serbs, Roma, and political opponents.
-According to the press release, the Specialist Prosecutor stated that it was necessary to make the issue public due to repeated efforts by Thaçi and Veseli to obstruct and undermine the work of the Kosovo Specialist Chambers.

 Prime Minister of Kosovo

 Victory in 2007 election and declaration of Kosovar independence

-US President George W. Bush shakes hands with Kosovo President Fatmir Sejdiu (center) and Kosovo Prime Minister Hashim Thaçi (left) during a meeting in the White House on 21 July 2008, after Kosovo declared independence.
+US president George W. Bush shakes hands with Kosovo president Fatmir Sejdiu (center) and Kosovo prime minister Hashim Thaçi (left) during a meeting in the White House on 21 July 2008, after Kosovo declared independence.

-Kosovo elections were held on 17 November 2007.
+Elections were held in Kosovo on 17 November 2007.
 After early results based on 90 percent of the votes, Hashim Thaçi, who was on course to gain 34 percent, claimed victory for the PDK.
 He stated his intention to declare independence without delay on 10 December, the date set by the United Nations for the end of negotiations with Serbia.
-At 45 percent, the turnout at the election was particularly low, as most Serbs refused to vote.
+At 45 percent, turnout was particularly low, as most Serbs refused to vote.

 On 19 November 2007, several EU foreign ministers warned Thaçi and his allies against proceeding with their declaration of independence without consultations.
 Luxembourg's Jean Asselborn and Sweden's Carl Bildt urged the PDK not to make any hasty moves, while the EU foreign policy chief Javier Solana stressed the importance of proper preparations prior to formal independence.
 After EU talks on Kosovo in London on 19 November 2007, the UK's Europe minister, Jim Murphy, said independence without foreign support could isolate the breakaway province.

-Hashim Thaçi was designated as the next leader of Kosovo's government on 11 December 2007 by the Kosovar President Fatmir Sejdiu and told to form a government "as soon as possible".
+Thaçi was designated as the next leader of Kosovo's government on 11 December 2007 by the Kosovar president Fatmir Sejdiu and told to form a government "as soon as possible".
 His Democratic Party of Kosovo (PDK) began coalition talks with the Democratic League of Kosovo (LDK) as well as the Alliance for New Kosovo (AKR).
-Those parties together control 75 seats of 120 in the assembly.
+Those parties cumulatively controlled 75 of the assembly's 120 seats.

-On 9 January 2008, Thaçi was elected as prime minister by parliament, with 85 votes in favor and 22 against.
+On 9 January 2008, Thaçi was elected prime minister by parliament, with 85 votes in favor and 22 against.
 On this occasion, he stated his intention to achieve independence for Kosovo in the first half of 2008.

-On 16 February 2008, Thaçi announced that the next day, 17 February, would be key for "implementing the will of the citizens of Kosovo", strongly implying the province would declare independence from Serbia.
-On 17 February 2008, Kosovo declared its independence from Serbia.
-Thaçi became Prime Minister of the newly independent state.
-On 6 June 2008, a gunman broke into Thaçi's home in Pristina, while the latter was not present.
+On 16 February 2008, Thaçi announced that the next day would be key for "implementing the will of the citizens of Kosovo", strongly implying the province would declare independence from Serbia.
+On 17 February, Kosovo declared its independence from Serbia.
+Thaçi became prime minister of the newly independent state.
+On 6 June 2008, a gunman broke into Thaçi's home in Pristina.
+Thaçi was not in his home when the break-in occurred.